igoreksiz/Excel_SolidEdge/README.md

-# carrier_excel_addin
+# Excel addin for SolidEdge and more
-the add-in is for CCR only, this repo is use to keep add-in versions.
+the add-in is for CCR only, this repo is for public reference.

 ## Functions
 ### 1. Open